-All Bidders can participate in the Issue only through the ASBA process.
+All Bidders (excluding Anchor Investors) can participate in the Issue only through the ASBA process.
+Anchor Investors are not permitted to participate through the ASBA process.
 In accordance with the SEBI Regulations, QIBs and Non-Institutional Bidders are not allowed to withdraw or lower the size of their Bids (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
 Retail Individual Bidders can revise or withdraw their Bids prior to the Bid/Issue Closing Date.
-Except Allocation to Retail Individual Investors, allocation in the Issue will be on a proportionate basis.
-We will comply with the SEBI ICDR Regulations and any other ancillary directions issued by SEBI for this Issue.
+Further, Anchor Investors cannot withdraw their Bids after the Anchor Investor Bid/Issue Period.
+Except Allocation to Retail Individual Investors and the Anchor Investors, Allocation in the Issue will be on a proportionate basis We will comply with the SEBI ICDR Regulations and any other ancillary directions issued by SEBI for this Issue.
 In this regard, we have appointed Pantomath Capital Advisors Private Limited as the Book Running Lead Manager to manage the Issue and procure subscriptions to the Issue.